Who is the course for?

 - Paper 2: National and International Economy - Two hour written exam: 80 marks (33.3% of A-level)

 - Paper 3: Economic Principles - Two hour written exam: 80 marks (33.3% of A-level).
 This is a synoptic paper, based on an unseen case study.
 It covers elements of both micro and macroeconomics.

 Moodle pages and other web based resources, text books which are reviewed and updated regularly, government publications and statistical reference material.

-Advanced Level Economics courses provide a sound basis for students wishing to go to University or into a career in business and is well regarded by all universities as being academically rigorous.
+A-level Economics provides a sound basis for students wishing to go to university or into a career in business and is generally well regarded by all universities as being academically rigorous

 During the course you will be charged for printing and for extended revision materials.
 In addition, a number of visits may be arranged which may require you to make a contribution towards travelling costs.